Recent searches

 What Does a Blue Hawaii Cocktail Taste Like?

-This can vary a lot, depending on the choice of light white rum.
+The taste of a Blue Hawaii varies a lot depending on the choice of light white rum you choose.
 For example, if you use Malibu, you’ll most certainly taste coconut.
 Otherwise, a Blue Hawaii is slightly sweet, slightly tart with both tropical and citrusy flavors.

 The Blue Hawaii is said to have been created in the late 1950s by the head bartender of a hotel bar in Waikiki, Hawaii.
 The bartender was asked to create a drink to boost sales of Blue Curaçao.